-We will communicate with our dogs most often using sounds and touch.
+In our training programs, we communicate with our dogs most often using sounds and touch.
 Sounds are broken down into markers, and commands.
 Touches include leash/collar pressure, touching with our hands, touching with objects, and touching with stimulation from a remote collar.
-Simply put, we are trying to connect signals to responses, reliably.
+Simply put, we are trying to connect signals, responses, and consequences reliably.

 Markers are used when/after a dog does something.
 It's helpful to think of markers as serving two functions